How to Run Smart Background Checks on Tenants: A Guide

 Tenant background checks are essential for landlords and property managers to assess the dependability of potential renters.
 These comprehensive assessments are designed to gauge the reliability and trustworthiness of prospective tenants.

-In fact, according to recent data collected by TurboTenant, 60% of landlords consider criminal history more significant than credit scores when screening potential residents.
-This statistic alone emphasizes just how vital these checks are in providing peace-of-mind for property owners.
+According to recent data collected by TurboTenant, 60% of landlords consider criminal history more significant than credit scores when screening potential residents.
+This statistic underscores the critical role tenant background checks play in providing peace of mind for property owners.

 The Role of Background Checks in Rental Properties

-Tenant background searches offer essential insights into past behaviors that may impact future interactions among members living together under one roof – thus contributing significantly towards fostering harmonious co-existence amongst occupants whilst safeguarding individual rights, privacy, and respectability alike.
+Tenant background searches offer insights into past behaviors that may impact future interactions among residents.
+This contributes significantly to fostering harmonious co-existence and safeguarding individual rights, privacy, and respectability.

 What to Look for in a Tenant Background Check